Research and Publication Ethics

 ・ A difference in language used is not recognized as a correction or supplement.

-(11) When a manuscript is written partly or wholly based on a research report or a part of it, this should be specified in the manuscript.
+(12) When a manuscript is written partly or entirely based on a research report or a part of it, this should be specified in the manuscript.

 ■ Resubmission

-(13) A manuscript that has been rejected for publication by the JKPA or its similar manuscript cannot be re-submitted.
+(13) A manuscript that has been rejected for publication by the JKPA or a similar manuscript cannot be re-submitted.

 (14) Whether the manuscript is different from existing manuscripts that have been rejected for publication in accordance with the provisions of (13) is determined based on the following criteria.